-Langley Forest School is a place-based emergent learning preschool near the heart of historic Fort Langley, that also offers Outdoor Experience Days for children currently enrolled in Kindergarten to Grade 2 or Grade 3-5, once per week.
+Langley Forest School is a place-based emergent learning preschool near the heart of historic Fort Langley, that also offers Outdoor Experience Days for children currently enrolled in Kindergarten to Grade 2, once per week.
 We help develop and nurture values that will prepare your child for later years – socially, physically, emotionally and intellectually.

 In order to build on the success of our programme, we introduced the forest school model in the 2014-15 school year.
 We launched our forest school programme on the belief that not only do children thrive in a play-based learning environment, but that extensive time outdoors can only serve to enhance their learning.

 We believe that today’s children are spending less time outside and more time indoors engaged in technology-driven activities.
 We believe that as parents and educators, it is our responsibility to steer our children away from this “nature-deficit-disorder” (Last Child Left in the Woods by RICHARD LOUV – 2005).